louiseiyengar/treehouse-unit-03/README.md

 # FSJS project 3 - Interactive Form

 For this project, I created validation for form fields.
-The fields will be validated as you proceed through the form, and the validation will proceed one field at a time.
+The fields will be validated as you proceed through the form.

 To Note:
 Validation for the name field occurs after the field loses focus.